SynFit: A Mobile App Designed for Stroke Survivors' Recovery Journey

 We also launched a Circle community space to gauge user interest in the product and provide a program preview, running alongside the MVP app design.
 Juggling these projects posed a challenge due to resource limitations, leading to the eventual shutdown of the community.
 However, the participation and positive feedback received confirmed the demand for our service, providing valuable insights.

-Wireframes & user flows
+Wireframes & User Flows

 We went through multiple iterations before receiving the final content strategy and valuable insights from user feedback.
 With this input, we then proceeded to create wireframes for the Minimum Viable Product (MVP).
 We understood that there might be additional refinements following user testing and as we gained further clarity on our business goals.
 However, we were confident that we were moving forward in the right direction.